3rd edit June 2017

 Charles Madge there was a 53 year gap between his second book (of poems) and his third.
 Is this a record?
 Although a rational poet, he liked to base poems on dreams, and planned to write a book on dreams (according to notes in an obscure anthology I found a copy of).
 Mass Observation had a strong surrealist element, and differed distinctively from, say, governmental surveys, by paying attention to people’s wishes and fantasies.
 That is, they had a transitional position between Marxism and surrealism.
 Madge’s later work shows a sharp movement away from audenesque social details to religion –‘Poem By Stages’ is really an eschatological poem.
 This is parallel to the New Romantics – a typical shift from the 30s to the 40s.
 He went from Marxism to personal myth.
 Another long poem, from about 1950, 'The Storming of the Brain', was published by The Cambridge Review in 2009.
 My commentary here Storming

 Roland Mathias (1915-2007) published one brilliant volume during the 40s, Break in Harvest (1946).
+[NB there was a volume in 1943, not always listed by the poet in credits lists.
+The jacket of Break says it is his first collection, but it's not.]
 His work does show the influence of Dylan Thomas but really pursues imperatives which are quite outside the New Romantic thing.
 It is both true that he was a 40s poet who continued and ignored the Movement, that he was ignored in England throughout, and that he found resources in Wales, where the rules were different.
-So "The glorious beggar Bushell globed his light,/ Lean for the Calf of Man, the oil and herbs/ Of parsimony back/ In the mustard method his great Bacon taught,/ Back in the panorama of his pageboy grace-/ And calling Charles, the noble slipmaster[.]" -surely this shows the Thomas influence.
+So "The glorious beggar Bushell globed his light,/ Lean for the Calf of Man, the oil and herbs/ Of parsimony back/ In the mustard method his great Bacon taught,/ Back in the panorama of his pageboy grace–/ And calling Charles, the noble slipmaster[.]" –surely this shows the Thomas influence.
 The poem is "Enstone Rock".
 The theme is a 17th C mining engineer, a pupil and protege of Francis Bacon, who had Charles II as a patron. details in Aubrey's Brief Lives.
 The pun on eating herbs and following Bacon is surely dylanesque.
 The Enstone Marvels, designed by Bushell, are described in Roy Strong's The renaissance garden in England.
 On the theme of parsimony, let me boast that I bought Break in Harvest for 80p.
 Slipmaster? is this like "slipshod"?
-'Harvest' was actual his second book.
+'Harvest' was actually his second book.

 Christopher Middleton published two books in a high New Romantic style while still a teenager.
 Poems in Poetry Quarterly, etc. There followed a pause before his mature work (starting with torse 3, 1963).
 Are the two phases connected?
 I doubt it.